Frequently asked questions

-SMART drumlines include an anchor and rope, two buoys and a satellite-linked communications unit that is attached to a trace and baited hook.
+‘SMART’ stands for Shark-Management-Alert-In-RealTime.
+SMART drumlines consist of an anchor, two buoys and a satellite-linked GPS communications unit attached to a hook baited with one sea mullet.

 A triggering magnet is attached to the communications unit.
 When a shark takes the bait and puts pressure on the line, the magnet is released alerting the boat crew and DPI scientists that there is an animal on the line.
 Once alerted, the team responds immediately (within 30 minutes) to tag and release the shark or other marine animal.

 SMART drumlines are set every morning (weather dependent) approximately 500m offshore at a depth between 8-15m of water.
 They are collected at the end of each day and are not left overnight.